tharunrajsoma/Contact-Manager-Using-MEAN-Stack/README.md

 ### Client Dependencies

-Even for client side dependencies goto client folder in the root folder and perform below command.
+Even for client side dependencies go to client folder in the root folder and perform below command.
 ```
   cd client
   npm install